juljul98/cinemalaya/iteration1/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 = Facebook says "The following required properties are missing: fb:app_id".
 Should I worry? =

 No. Move along.

+= How can I share my posts or products as Rich Pins on Pinterest? =

+Pinterest can read Open Graph tags, so no extra tags are needed to share your articles or WooCommerce products as Rich Pins.

+You need however to apply in order to whitelist your domain on Pinterest.
+Head to [this page](https://developers.pinterest.com/docs/rich-pins/overview/) and follow the instructions starting with "Set up".
+When in the validator, enter your URL, hit "Validate" and then choose "HTML tags" and hit "Apply now".
+It's then up to Pinterest to accept your application or not.

 = Can this plugin get content from "random plugin"? =